 1. In Condemnation of Antisemitism

-The U.S. National Strategy to Counter Antisemitism calls upon colleges to “issue clear and unwavering statements condemning all forms of hate, including antisemitism, especially in the wake of antisemitic incidents,” and to “treat antisemitism with the same seriousness as other forms of hate.”
+The federal government has called upon colleges to “issue clear and unwavering statements condemning all forms of hate, including antisemitism, especially in the wake of antisemitic incidents,” and to “treat antisemitism with the same seriousness as other forms of hate.
 In some cases, speaking up may be required to meet Title VI obligations.
 ADL urges college and university leaders to embrace and use the International Holocaust Remembrance Alliance (IHRA) Working Definition of Antisemitism and to clearly and unequivocally speak out to condemn acts of antisemitism when they occur on campus to signal to the campus community that antisemitism on campus will not be tolerated.

 Administrators must recognize that “zionist” is often coded language for “Jew.”
 Anti-Zionist manifestations of antisemitism, like all manifestations of antisemitism, must be taken seriously and condemned on campus.